Scheana Shay Admits Marital Issues Caused Her Bizarre Behavior During Katie’s Bridal Shower, ‘Vanderpump Rules’ Star Opens Up

 A photo posted by Scheana Marie Shay (@scheanamarie) on

 It has been hinted that the issues between Scheana and Mike Shay will play out on Vanderpump Rules and it appears that last week was the start of their downward spiral.
-Things had been hot and cold with them at events prior to the shower, but that is when the money issues were brought to light.
+Things had been hot and cold with them at events before the shower, but that is when the money issues were brought to light.
 Rumors circulated that Mike drained Scheana’s account and was possibly using drugs again.
 While that has not been confirmed, it wasn’t a far-fetched story to believe given his history.
 Now, they have officially filed for divorce and are waiting for the judge to grant their request.

-After her marriage fell apart, Scheana Shay didn’t wait long to move on.
+After her marriage had fallen apart, Scheana Shay didn’t wait long to move on.
 She has been sharing Snapchat pictures of a mysterious man.
-His face is never seen and it was rumored to be Mike Comrie, though that was debunked by Shay herself on Watch What Happens Live.
-A few weeks ago, Ariana Madix and Tom Sandoval appeared on the show with Andy Cohen and when he asked about Scheana, Ariana didn’t give any info, but she all but confirmed there was a new man in her life.
+His face is never seen, and it was rumored to be Mike Comrie, though that was debunked by Shay herself on Watch What Happens Live.
+A few weeks ago, Ariana Madix and Tom Sandoval appeared on the show with Andy Cohen, and when he asked about Scheana, Ariana didn’t give any info, but she all but confirmed there was a new man in her life.
 Things are finally settling down after several weeks of drama between Scheana and Mike, and Vanderpump Rules fans can’t wait to see what happened to cause their split.

 Last night was epic! @bravoandy thank you for such a fun time!! #pumprules #wwhl